 The PWPL staff reserves the right to require any patron to verify his/her identity upon request of the PWPL staff or Library Director.

-The Peter White Public Library issues resident and non-resident library cards.
+The Peter White Public Library issues resident, non-resident, and basic library cards.
 All patrons who borrow materials must be registered and show their library card to borrow materials.
 A PWPL card can only be used by the patron to whom the card was issued.
 PWPL cards are not transferable.